- What Broadcasters are Doing

 Today, despite facing the same economic challenges as other sectors, local broadcasters are providing their communities with accurate and timely information on COVID-19 on every platform – on air, online and on social media.
 Here are examples of how local stations are working to stay on the air and keep the public informed.

-Local stations are committed to airing radio and television public service announcements (PSAs) in English and Spanish from the National Association of Broadcasters (NAB) to inform audiences how they can help prevent the spread of respiratory diseases.
+Local stations have aired more than $150 million worth of NAB’s radio and television public service announcements (PSAs) in English and Spanish informing audiences how they can help prevent the spread of COVID-19.

 NAB is providing stations with tools and resources, including PSAs, to help stations continue their operations and stay on the air, as well as accurately cover COVID-19 and prepare for the impact on their communities.